gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 Question 1:

 This is far from new, but as I read about it in one of Pr.
-Jenkins's classes and it has great relevance to our discussion, I thought I would post it: it's one of the pioneering alternate reality games called "[I love Bees](http://en.wikipedia.org/wiki/I_Love_Bees)."
+Jenkins's classes and it has great relevance to our discussion, I thought I would post it: it's one of the pioneering alternate reality games called "{{% resource_link "610ed0c3-21c1-4caa-b71d-2e5fe2100e23" "I love Bees" %}}."
 It was extremely successful in bridging the gap between the physical and digital and in engaging participants to collaborate and work on solutions together in both worlds.
 I could see such a game/activity being put in place in some schools' curricula.

 Question 2: